milosimpson/milosimpson.github.io/_theSetup/thisBlog.md

 ## Jekyll In a Nutshell

-Jekyll is a Ruby based tool that combines the following
+Jekyll is a Ruby based tool that combines the following :
 * Code "stuff"
-	   * A templating language
+ * A templating language called [Liquid](https://jekyllrb.com/docs/templates/)
  * Directory scanning logic
  * Markdown -> Html logic
  * Yaml parser used to control and feed data into the templating language
 * Convention "stuff"
  * a top level config file of "_config.yml".
  * a directory structure of where to find posts, includes etc
  * a "header" section of each of your files/posts to define "variables" that the templating engine can reference.

 In Practice this means Jekyll
 * scans the directories and loads all the "documents" into memory